matthiasware/PeakFLOPS/Readme.md

 With 8 independent iterations we measure 110.6 GFLOPS which means 0.987 % of our precaclulated theoretical peak FLOPS.

-In the following graph you can see, how it scales:
+In the following graph you can see, how it scales and peaks:

 ![Alt text](peak_flops.png?raw=true)